PHE 0.46m2

 - Flowrate - 4 m³/h

-- Heat Exchange Surface - 0.460 m²
+- Heat Exchange Surface of a PHE Ba-23-20 - 0.460 m²

 Exchange potential - Nordic Tec Ba-23 HE